rastersoft/gsl1680/README.md

 **-gpio** allows to specify the path to the GPIO device that enables or disables the chip.
 By default, it presumes it is */sys/devices/virtual/misc/sun4i-gpio/pin/pb3*.
 In order to make this work, it a must to have the GPIO support in the kernel and to enable that pin as an **OUTPUT** gpio.

 **-invert_x** and **-invert_y** allows to invert the horizontal or vertical coordinates, in case that, when you touch the left part of the screen, the cursor moves to the right, and so on.

+**-swap_axis** swaps the X and Y axis, allowing to use the driver with rotated screens.

 **-new_scroll** allows to use a single finger to do scrolling.